 Talk about pressure!
 Fortunately, though, we're here with some great inspiration, six show-stopping video ideas to make your gala, holiday party, or end-of-year celebration extra special.

 This is the most obvious kind of video, but it's all about the storytelling.
-People love to hear the year's success stories (and you'll feel good telling them), but make it entertaining.
+People love to relive moments from the past year, especially highlights and success stories (and you'll feel good telling them).
+Above all, make it entertaining.
 Don't just have somebody read a script and cover the words with appropriate pictures.
 That's like going over to your neighbor's house to watch a slideshow from their last trip — there's a reason nobody does that anymore.

-Instead, interview some of the key players from your big success stories (not just the organization's leaders).
-Ask them about their accomplishments, their proudest moments.
+Instead, you might interview some of the key players from your big success stories (not just the organization's leaders) or speak directly to the experiences of your customers.
+Highlight their accomplishments, challenges overcome, and their proudest moments.
 Bring the story to life with supporting video that "takes us there" — then add music, graphics, and anything else that might increase the interest and entertainment of your audience.

 Don't get me wrong, it takes some work to identify the good story, and then some great storytelling to make sure it comes across correctly, but there's a reason some people refer

 Here's one of my favorites.
-The video below features a resident from a Twin Cities nonprofit that opened a new building to transition people from homelessness.
+The video below features a resident from Catholic Charities of Minneapolis and Saint Paul that opened a new building to transition people from homelessness.
 Instead of showing the building process or the CEO, this video features the real story of someone who's life completely changed by having a place to live.